 insert into external table?

 Presto does not currently support INSERT OVERWRITE Statements.
 Please delete table before INSERT INTO.
 See the detail here.

-2. Presto does not currently support cost-based JOIN optimizations, meaning JOINs are not automatically reordered based on table size.
-Please make sure that smaller tables are on the right hand size of JOIN, and they must fit in memory.
+2. Presto announced support cost-based JOIN optimizations, meaning JOINs are automatically reordered based on table size. unless you are using the latest version, Please make sure that smaller tables are on the right hand size of JOIN, and they must fit in memory.
 Otherwise out of memory exceptions will cause the query to fail.

 Dynamic partitions?
 Not supported in presto. 😦